ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 mentioned above.
 You won't typically need to work with ReplicaSets directly as the Deployment will manage them for you behind the scenes.

-As before, we are going to create a Service so that we can access our application.
+Just like before, we are going to create a Service so that we can access our application.

 {{< highlight bash >}}
 $ kubectl expose deployment k8s-deployment-demo-deployment --name=k8s-deployment-demo-svc --port=80 --target-port=8081 --selector="app=k8s-deployment-demo"
 {{< /highlight >}}

-You can run the curl job like we did above to monitor the application while we perform the rolling update:
+You can run the curl job &mdash; like we did above &mdash; to monitor the application while we perform the rolling update:

 {{< highlight bash >}}
 $ kubectl run curl --image=radial/busyboxplus:curl -i --tty --restart=Never